The Best Restaurant In Every London Neighbourhood

 Bermondsey | Padella

-If Italy was literally a boot, it would be a UK size 41 million.
-And if Italy was a restaurant, it would be Padella.
-Perched on the edge of Borough Market, it serves only fresh, hand-made pasta (which you can see being made from the window, all day) and antipasti.
+Perched on the edge of Borough Market, Padella serves only fresh, hand-made pasta (which you can see being made from the window, all day) and antipasti.
 But it’s the pasta you’re here for.
-It comes in a short-but-sweet list of just eight dishes, but which is remarkably cheap; every main costs less than a tenner.
-You’ll find pappardelle with 8-hour beef shin ragu, squid-ink tagliarini with Essex mussels, and rabbit tortellini with sage butter.
+It comes in a short-but-sweet list of just ten dishes, almost all of which costs less than a tenner.
+You’ll find pappardelle with 8-hour beef shin ragu, tagliarini with Dorset crab, and duck mezzaluna with sage butter.

 Details: 6 Southwark Street London SE1 1TQ